ldworkin/dotfiles/README.md

 **Before running setup.zsh:**
 1) Switch shell to zsh
 2) Create a custom.zsh file in the dotfiles directory (this is where host-specific aliases et. al. will go)
+3) Make directory `~/zsh_custom`